Why is it so important to work safely with or near electricity?

 What is a sample checklist for basic electrical safety?

 Inspect Cords and Plugs

-- Check power cords and plugs daily.
-Discard if worn or damaged.
-Have any cord that feels more than comfortably warm checked by an electrician.
+- Check extension cords and plugs daily.
+Do not use, and discard if worn or damaged.
+Have any extension cord that feels more than comfortably warm checked by an electrician.

 Eliminate Octopus Connections

-- Do not plug several power cords into one outlet.
+- Do not plug several items into one outlet.